ImportedPantsu/546-Project/Proposal.md

 *	Save / Load game level, along with score
 *	A introduction or helper page
 *	Different game difficulties: easy, medium, hard
     * This can be generated automatically, which is one of the functions
+* Automatically record the score based on the time and the difficulty
 *	High score table
 * Prompt when the user has completed the game
 *	Automatically map generator